TEN7-Archive/flightdeck-operator/README.md

 * **mysqlUsers** is a list of `MySQLUser` definitions utilized by this application.
 Optional.
 * **docroot** is the path to the docroot of the application.
 Optional, defaults to `/var/www/html` inside the `image` container.

-### Specifying storage
+### Persistency

-If your application requires persistent file storage, you can use the `storage` key:
+If your application requires persistent file storage, you can use the `persistence` key:

 ```yaml
 apiVersion: flightdeck.t7.io/v1